 Isn't that a lovely story.
 And aren't I lucky.
 She calls me Grandma Isee.
 When she was a baby, I used to lift my glasses up and say 'I see'.
 She loved the game, hence my nickname.

-My youngest is Tania, now approaching 50.
+My youngest is Tania, is 51.
 She is the only one who followed me into the entertainment business.
 She was fascinated by film and studied to become a cameraman.
 (I REFUSE TO BE POLITICALLY CORRECT!
 She's a cameraman, as Chairmen are Chairmen regardless of their sex. )

 Tania's done some fantastic jobs and worked with a variety of very important directors – more than I have, I have to say!!!
 In fact I was once in TV Centre when I was stopped by someone who said, 'Are you Tania Hoser's mother?'.
 I replied that I was – but I also had a name in my own right!
 How about that for role reversal?
 I thought it was the kids who were supposed to be jealous!!!!
 She filmed Alan Bennett's programme on museums in Leeds and through her he sent me his book of 'Talking Heads' in which he drew me a cartoon together with his autograph.

 Her recent work has included an acclaimed short film 'Grandma' which is both touching and moving, as it deals with the delicate subject of how children deal with the death of a close relative.
 While a short film, I believe it should be shown to all schoolchildren as part of the national curriculum.
-You'll be able to see an extract and buy it from my store here, in 2012.
-Having taught film and video in Abu Dhabi, she is now moving to Barbados to teach - TAKING ALICE WITH HER.
+Having taught film and video in Abu Dhabi, she is now planning her move back in Barbados ending her teaching contract there in December 2013.

 By strange coincidence, I've decided to have a holiday in Barbados very soon.